The Hasheesh Eater

-The Hasheesh Eater (1857) is an autobiographical book by Fitz Hugh Ludlow describing the author's altered states of consciousness and philosophical flights of fancy while he was using a cannabis extract.
-In the United States, the book created popular interest in hashish, leading to hashish candy and private hashish clubs.
-The book was later popular in the counter-culture movement of the 1960s.
+The Hasheesh Eater (1857) is an autobiographical book by Fitz Hugh Ludlow describing the author's altered states of consciousness and philosophical flights of fancy while he was using large doses of cannabis tincture.
+Within the United States, the book created a short-lived popular interest in hashish, cannabis edibles, and cannabis tincture.
+The book was later popular in the hippie movement of the 1960s.

 The Hasheesh Eater is often compared to Confessions of an English Opium-Eater (1821), Thomas De Quincey's account of his own addiction to laudanum (opium and alcohol).

 Publication history

 First published in 1857, The Hasheesh Eater went through four editions in the late 1850s and early 1860s, each put out by Harper & Brothers.
 In 1903, another publishing house put a reprint of the original edition — and the last complete edition until 1970.
 As of 2006, two editions are in print, including an annotated version first published in 2003.